phalcon/documentation/docs/html-escaper.md

 ```

 ## HTML Attributes
 Escaping attributes is different from escaping HTML content.
 The escaper works by changing every non-alphanumeric character to a safe format.
 It uses [htmlspecialchars][htmlspecialchars] internally.
 This kind of escaping is intended escape excluding complex ones such as `href` or `url`.
 To escape attributes, you can use the `attributes()` method.
 This method has been renamed.
-The old method `escapeHtmlAttr()` will be removed in the future and emits a `@deprecated` warning.
+The old method `escapeHtmlAttr()` will be removed in the future and emit a `@deprecated` warning.

 The method also accepts an array as a parameter.
 The keys are the attribute names and the values are attribute values.
 If a value is boolean (`true`/`false`) then the attribute will have no value: